MetaCommunity/dobelle-app/README.md

           and mutexes TBD.
 See also: `sysvipc(7)` and `mq_overview(7)`, as well as `clone(2)`).
 If created via `fork(2)`, always has a unique PID .
-Is effectively a "branch" extending of the implementation's initial _host process_ (cf. POSIX process groups), though effectively limited across _process boundaries_ (?) and memory registers.
+Is effectively a "task" extending of the implementation's initial _host process_ (cf. POSIX process groups), though effectively limited across _process boundaries_ (?) and memory registers.
 (See also: also `CLONE_VM` [`clone(2)`] (?))